|Devil's Slide Trail with Thousands of Nesting Seabirds

 I used my compact super-zoom camera (Canon PowerShot SX 60 HS) with 65X optical zoom to zoom in and

-I can see quite a few cormorants on this bird rock (Devil's Slide Rock) on October 25, 2017, the date of my
+I saw quite a few cormorants on this bird rock (Devil's Slide Rock) on October 25, 2017, the date of my first

 Zoom in some more for better view of cormorants on this bird rock.

-Another bird rock, San Pedro Rock, about 1.5 miles north from the Devil's Slide Rock.
+The San Pedro Rock, about 1.5 miles north from the Devil's Slide Rock as viewed from Devil's Slide Trail.

 觀海休閒步道，觀景台，供遊客欣賞海景的座椅，開闊的視野, 邊聊天邊看海景, 與你的